|

 15. Nan Tien Temple

-The Nan Tien Temple in New South Wales is Australia’s largest Buddhist temple complex and a stunning example of Buddhist architecture.
+The Nan Tien Temple is Australia’s largest Buddhist temple complex and a stunning example of Buddhist architecture.
 Located in the Illawarra region, the Buddhist temple complex spans several large acres, featuring beautiful courtyards, shrines, and pavilions that offer breath-taking views of the picturesque landscape.

 Whether you’re looking to explore ancient Buddhist cultural heritage or just want to enjoy some quiet contemplation among nature, Nan Tien Temple is a must-see destination in New South Wales.